“There are invariably international students in class, they are encouraged to offer their perspectives,” says Dr. Alulis.

-In addition to internships in the city and courses like Chicago Politics, Professor Alulis says, “I encourage students in my International Politics course to attend lectures sponsored by the Chicago Council on Global Affairs, and students are informed of relevant museum exhibitions.”
+In addition to internships in the city and other courses like Chicago Politics, Professor Alulis says, “I encourage students in the International Politics course to attend lectures sponsored by the Chicago Council on Global Affairs, and students are informed of relevant museum exhibitions.”

 Joseph Alulis.
 “The Tragedy of Politics: Shakespeare’s Antony and Cleopatra.”
 Perspectives on Political Science, vol 41 #4 (Fall 2012):190-194.